ptrs42/4create-tech-task/doc/Arch.md

 ### Security

 Authentication, Authorization and other socurity concerns are out of scope for this task, but should be considered carefully for any production-grade system.

+### Localization and Internationalization

+These should also be considered in a production-grade system but are out of scope for this project.